Venus in the Sky: When and How to See the Brightest Planet

 How hot is Venus?

-The thick Venusian atmosphere trapping heat causes surface temperatures higher than 470 °C (878 °F).
-That is the reason why Venus is hotter than Mercury, the closest planet to the Sun.
+The thick Venusian atmosphere traps heat, causing surface temperatures ranging from 438 to 482 °C (820 to 900 °F).
+This is why Venus is hotter than Mercury, which is the planet closest to the Sun.

 Does Venus have a surface?